 Always speak to a dentist if your toothache gets worse

 If your toothache worsens or if there are any other symptoms present alongside the pain such as fever, swelling, or redness in the gums, then you should make an appointment to see your dentist as soon as possible.
 Toothaches can be caused by many different things including cavities, infections, and abscesses.
+If the spread of decay is bad enough, dental root canals may be required to stop the spread.
+This is generally a long procedure done across multiple appointments, so the sooner it is started, the sooner you would be rid of the pain.

 Moreover, if you have recently undergone a wisdom tooth extraction procedure, this could also be contributing to the pain.
-Above all, no matter what the cause of your toothache, try to avoid sleeping on your side, and remember to keep up with your oral hygiene by brushing your teeth regularly and using mouthwash.
+Above all, no matter what the cause of your toothache is, try to avoid sleeping on your side, and remember to keep up with your oral hygiene by brushing your teeth regularly and using mouthwash.